 The official scenic drive ends at the end of the pavement but an unpaved spur road continues for two miles (3.2 kilometers) into Capitol Gorge.
 It’s hard to believe that this narrow, twisting roadway used to be the main throughway through this part of south central Utah.
 At the end of the road, you can hike along the old roadbed to the Pioneer Registry, a spot where early pioneers and Mormon settlers carved their names in the rocks as they passed through the canyon.

 Native people of the Fremont Culture made their home in Capitol Reef National Park well before the first pioneer settlers.
 They left their mark on Wingate sandstone cliffs throughout the park.
-One of the easiest places to see these petroglyphs, ancient images carved into stone, is along Highway 24, just 1.1 miles (1.7 km) east of the visitor center.
+One of the easiest places to see these petroglyphs, ancient images carved into stone, is along Highway 24, just 1.1 miles (1.7 kilometers) east of the visitor center.
 Here, two boardwalk paths provide views of these human-like carvings, as well as other animals and geometric symbols.
 For a closer look, bring binoculars.

 Built in 1896 for the handful of school-aged children living in Fruita, the one-room Fruita Schoolhouse remained a functional grade school until a lack of students closed it in 1941.
 The Fruita Schoolhouse stands in its original location and visitors can peer through the windows and imagine what school life was like in such a remote place.